-If you set the deadline in the Human Task properties, you can force the Task to be terminated or send a notification to the person in charge of operating when the specified time has passed.
-This time, let’s set the deadline to 7 days after the “Business trip end date” like we calculated earlier so that notification will be sent when the deadline is passed.
+If you set the deadline in the Human Task Settings dialog, you can force the Task to be terminated or send a notification to the person in charge of operating when the specified time has passed.
+This time, let’s set the deadline to 7 days after the business trip end date like we calculated earlier so that notification will be sent when the deadline is passed.

 When specifying the deadline date of a Human Task with a Data Item, you can use the Date-type and Datetime-type.
 If the Date-type is used like in this example, the deadline will be 23:59.

-If you set the action when the deadline is reached to “No action”, you will receive a system notification that “The deadline has passed” when the deadline passes, but you can still Operate the Task after the deadline.
+If you set the action when the deadline is reached to “No action” you will receive a system notification saying “The deadline has passed” when the deadline passes, but you can still Operate the Task after the deadline.

-With the settings up to this point, we have been able to implement a series of tasks from the business trip request to the report about the trip, into the workflow App.
+With the settings up to this point, we have been able to implement a series of tasks from the business trip request to the report about the trip in the workflow App.

-How do I turn off the “Confirm” Task notification after 3 days?
+How do I turn off the Confirmation Task notification after 3 days?

-By the way, depending on the type of business, the Task to confirm the contents of the report may be unnecessary.
-If such a task is left unattended My Tasks will accumulate more and more unless the App handles it.
+By the way, depending on the type of business the Task to confirm the contents of the report may be unnecessary.
+If such a task is left unattended your My Tasks list will accumulate more and more items unless the App handles it.

 To deal with such a case let’s make the Task abort 3 days after the Task creation date using the deadline settings in the Human Task.
 Set the deadline for the Confirmation Task as follows.